wmo-im/pwwmdr/README.md

 ### harvest

-This programs can be used to bulk download wmdr metadata records from a OAI REST endpoint (defaults to OSCAR)
+This command can be used to bulk download wmdr metadata records from a OAI REST endpoint (defaults to OSCAR)

     $ pywmdr harvest --help
     Usage: pywmdr harvest [OPTIONS] {identifiers|records|record} OUTPUT